State Higher Education Appropriations

 Sufficient and Sustained State Funding Remains the Central Policy Priority of Michigan’s Public Universities

-The top policy priority of Michigan’s 15 public universities is for the state to provide sufficient, consistent, and sustained funding for institutional operations in order to mitigate tuition price escalation and keep college affordable for all students, especially those from low- and middle-income backgrounds.
-While all stakeholders play a role in financing a public college education—the federal government, states, institutions, and students and their families—the primary driver of higher tuition prices over the last several decades has been the state-to-student cost shift that has occurred as a result of state disinvestment in operational support for its public universities.
-Modest increases in state operating support for Michigan’s 15 public universities since 2013 have helped alleviate increases in tuition prices.
-However, the state’s public universities still received $380 million less from the state in FY 2023 than they did at the start of the prior administration in 2011, adjusting for inflation.
+The top policy priority of Michigan’s 15 public universities is for the state to provide sufficient, consistent, and sustained funding for institutional operations to mitigate tuition price escalation and keep college affordable for all students, especially those from low- and middle-income backgrounds.
+While all stakeholders play a role in financing a public college education—the federal government, states, institutions, and students and their families among them—the primary driver of higher tuition prices over the last several decades has been the state-to-student cost shift that has occurred as a result of state disinvestment in operational support to Michigan’s public universities.

-Since 2020, the universities have worked ardently in responding to and recovering from the COVID-19 pandemic and they continue to contend with major fiscal challenges associated with inflation and the demand for workers.
+ciated with inflation and the demand for workers.
 Expenditures and revenue losses at Michigan’s public universities during the worst of the pandemic were about $750 million, even after accounting for federal rescue aid.
 State support continues to be vital so that the state’s public universities can continue to provide quality education at an affordable price to meet Michigan’s workforce development, research and technology transfer, and civic outreach needs.

 Policy Actions:

-- Increase state operating support for Michigan’s public universities to maintain college access and affordability.
+• Increase state operating support for Michigan’s public universities to maintain college access and affordability.

-- Promote a state higher education funding model that provides sufficient, predictable and sustained public university operating support.
+• Promote a state higher education funding model that provides sufficient, predictable and sustained public university operating support